xyOz-dev/Roo-Code-Docs/docs/features/custom-instructions.md

 These instructions only apply within your current workspace, allowing you to customize Roo Code's behavior for specific projects.

-#### Workspace-Wide Instructions
+#### Workspace-Wide Instructions via Files/Directories

+Workspace-wide instructions apply to all modes within the current project and can be defined using files:

+*   **Preferred Method: Directory-Based (`.roo/rules/`)**
+    *   Create a directory named `.roo/rules/` in your workspace root.
+    *   Place instruction files (e.g., `.md`, `.txt`) inside.
+Roo Code reads files recursively, appending their content to the system prompt in **alphabetical order** based on filename.
+    *   This method takes precedence if the directory exists and contains files.
+*   **Fallback Method: File-Based (`.roorules`)**
-Workspace-wide instructions can be defined in a `.roorules` file in your workspace root.
+    *   If `.roo/rules/` doesn't exist or is empty, Roo Code looks for a single `.roorules` file in the workspace root.
+    *   If found, its content is loaded.

 #### Mode-Specific Instructions